The Israeli-Palestinian Problem

 In 1949 the Arab countries refused to sign a permanent peace treaty with Israel and so the UN Commission proposals never received legal international recognition.
 Instead, Israel’s borders were re-established along the ‘Green Line’ of the 1949 UN armistice agreements.
 This is a line excluding Israel from the West Bank and Gaza (see map).
 The fact that these borders were not recognised by Arab states (since they refused to recognise Israel) underscores Israel’s legal case for the West Bank.

 Jordan occupied both Jerusalem and the West Bank during the 1948-49 war and only gained these areas via war and the ‘Green Line’ of the UN armistice.
 These areas had never formally been allocated to Jordan and so were strictly unallocated Palestine Mandate territory.
-So since there is no legal ownership of Judea and Samaria, these areas cannot be regarded as ‘occupied’ lands.
+It follows that since there is no legal ownership of Judea and Samaria, these areas cannot be regarded as ‘occupied’ lands.
 Between 1949 and 1967 Jordan simply attempted illegal annexation of this newly gained territory.

 Eminent legal scholars, such as Eugene Rostow (Undersecretary of State to Lyndon Johnson and Professor Emeritus at Yale Law School) therefore maintain that Israeli settlers have as much right to live in the West Bank as non-Jews.
 The Israeli Government follows this argument and denies that the occupation of the West Bank is illegal on the grounds that the land was not previously occupied lawfully by any other state.